 A lot of times people who have a forced air systems will close off vents in rooms that they aren’t using.
-That can cause backflow issues that put a strain on your furnace.
-Craig Peterson, our Vice President of Engineering says he’s destroyed a furnace in the past after shutting upstairs air vents to only heat the downstairs part of his home.
+That can cause put a strain on your furnace.

-Electric heat also comes with less expensive equipment and lower installation costs, which leads to a huge savings potential when adding heat to a room.
+Electric heat is also less expensive to buy than most other heating options and has lower installation costs.
+That leads to a huge savings potential when adding heat to a room.

-Ductwork is expensive to install and difficult to modify, writes Michael Franko of BobVila.com in an article about baseboard heat.
+Ductwork is expensive to install and difficult to modify, according to an article about baseboard heat on BobVila.com.

 The Department of Energy says that electric heat equipment usually costs less than the alternatives.
 The heaters are highly efficient but can be expensive to operate, depending on your local power rates.

 While electric rates can be high in some parts of the country, how you use your heaters can lead to big energy savings.

 Electric heat is 100 percent efficient.
 That means that all of the power you put into the system is turned into heat.
 Natural gas and other combustion heating systems don’t offer that kind of efficiency and tend to decrease in efficiency as they age.
 Electric heat doesn’t.